 Let me explain.
 There lie multiple theories with varying degrees of complexity on why and how “Whiskey” should be spelled differently.
 The most simple one being Scottish Whisky is spelled without an “e” and the other major distillers along with the rest of the world followed suit.
 Whereas, Irish Whiskey and America being the only exceptions, had spelled Whiskey with an “e”.

 The bigger theory explains that due to the competition between Irish distillers and their Scottish counterparts, the distinction between Irish Whiskey and Scottish Whisky was made especially clear to denounce each other’s competition.
 Most of the Americans tried to associate themselves with the more prestigious and expensive Irish distillers then and chose to stick with the spelling of Whiskey.

 Now with a clearer understanding of why there is a difference between the spellings of Whiskey versus Whisky, it is time to understand what the various types of whiskies are!

 1. Irish Whiskey

-Fun fact: Whiskey is derived from Irish uisce beatha which means “water of life”, and that goes to show how much the Irish love their whiskey!
+Fun fact: Whiskey is derived from Irish, uisce beatha which means “water of life”.
+That goes to show how much the Irish love their whiskey!
 Once the most popular spirit in the world, Irish whiskey gained popularity and love for its smoother textures being made from a mash of malt, followed by distilling water and caramel colouring.